Use Case

 Automated MAST from Quokka

+Q-mast is Quokka’s automated mobile application security testing solution built for teams that need deep visibility, operational speed, and strong compliance across both in-house and third-party mobile apps.
 Q-mast delivers in-depth security assessments to identify vulnerabilities, misconfigurations, and compliance risks—without requiring source code.
 Security and development teams use Q-mast to catch issues early, reduce costs tied to late-stage rework, and minimize exposure to zero-day threats.

 Complementing MAST with Penetration Testing

-Penetration testing (pen testing) simulates real-world cyberattacks to identify vulnerabilities in code, infrastructure, and logic that might go unnoticed during regular development and Q&A. It involves skilled security professionals actively trying to exploit weaknesses in the app’s code, infrastructure, and logic.
-While often performed just 1–3 times per year, pen testing remains a core requirement in compliance frameworks like PCI DSS, GDPR, and HIPAA, and helps reduce regulatory risk and legal exposure.
+Penetration testing (pen testing) involves skilled security professionals actively trying to exploit weaknesses in the app’s code, infrastructure, and logic that might go unnoticed during regular development and Q&A. While often performed just 1-3 times per year, pen testing remains a core requirement in compliance frameworks like PCI DSS, GDPR, and HIPAA, and helps reduce regulatory risk and legal exposure.
+Mobile Application Security Testing (MAST) and penetration testing are not mutually exclusive—they’re complementary.

 How MAST and Pen Testing Work Together